top of page

 3. “What workplace factors, if any, contribute to poor mental health or burnout at [COMPANY]?”

-For this question, consider listing the most common triggers for burnout—such as lack of control over one’s work—as well as stressors that are unique to your organization—for example, high client demands for those in the professional service industry.
+For this question, consider listing the most common triggers for burnout such as lack of control over one’s work, or factors unique to your organization (for example, high client demands for those in professional services).
 Understanding and addressing the workplace factors contributing to poor employee mental health gives you a road map to creating a way of working in your teams and organization that is supportive of mental health.
 And there is often more than what companies, leaders, and managers often realize that is within their realm of influence and constraints of the environment.
 From standardized offline hours to working style conversations, to flexible hours, there are many creative ways to create a way of working that works for everyone.

 4. “I feel like [company’s] leadership prioritizes mental health at work.”